In contempt of a physician

 While being inundated with information on most things that are normal and abnormal about the human body, it is important to remember that we learn all this information to treat patients, not to treat diseases.
 Patients also present with an entire life history filled with hopes and achievements, failures, friends and frustrations.
 Disease is just one part of a patient’s life.
 Seasoned physicians will aver that they have blundered by not considering the circumstances of patients beyond their chief complaint or medical care.
 These same physicians will also attest that the outcome of the care they delivered was enhanced when they considered such circumstances.

 I have come to learn that patients do not voluntarily visit a physician because something is wrong; they seek physicians because something has become dysfunctional in their lives, causing distress or an inability to achieve a goal.
 These could include their ability to play tennis, fear of dying, discomfort from pain or stress at hearing of a friend’s similar condition.
 It is thus important to elicit from patients how their condition fits into, or interferes with, other parts of their lives.
-In the spirit of Kleinman, it is worthwhile to ask during the history and physical exam (H&P), “How does this affect you?”
-As a burgeoning physician, always remember to wonder why patients actually come to the hospital as you work through the H&P.
+In the spirit of Kleinman, it is worthwhile to ask during the history and physical exam, “How does this affect you?”
+As a burgeoning physician, always remember to wonder why patients actually come to the hospital as you work through the history and physical.